 How Did the Lowa Renegade GTX Mid Perform?

-The Lowa Renegade GTX Mid hiking boots are designed with Vibram Evo rubber outsoles.
+The Lowa Renegade hiking boots are designed with Vibram Evo rubber outsoles.

-The tread pattern is very aggressive and grips well on soft dirt, mud, and loose gravel.
+The tread pattern on the outer soles is very aggressive and grips well on soft dirt, mud, and loose gravel.

 During my hike on the Hoh River Trail, the Vibram outsole was adhesive enough to stick to solid rock on the steeper portions of the trail.